How to Plant, Grow, and Care for Oxalis Triangularis

 For three of the following diseases, there are easy treatment options.
 The fourth is a bit riskier, but thankfully also less common!

 Powdery mildew is a normal garden irritant.
 This white, dusty-looking disease is easy to treat with neem oil.
-A biofungicide can also clear it right up.

 Finally, the fourth issue is chlorotic ringspot.
 If yellowish rings begin to form on the purple shamrock leaves, you may have a problem.
 These rings will fade into blotches or streaks of yellow.
 It’s a systematic issue and can’t be resolved through treatment.
 Keep aphids away, as they’re believed to spread chlorotic ringspot.
-Remove infected plants and destroy them to prevent further spread.
+Remove infected oxalis and destroy them to prevent further spread.

 Frequently Asked Questions

-Q: Is Oxalis triangularis poisonous to humans?
+Is Oxalis triangularis poisonous to humans?

-A: Oxalis triangularis contains very small amounts of oxalic acid.
+Oxalis triangularis contains very small amounts of oxalic acid.
 This can be an irritant to people in large doses.
 However, the doses found in your purple shamrock are so small that they’re harmless to most humans.
 In fact, some people eat false shamrock leaves, flowers, and roots!
 They have a slightly bitter but tasty flavor.

 To avoid any dangers from oxalic acid, you may want to cook your leaves and roots, which reduces its risk.
 Use it in limited quantities.
 While you can eat it raw, a few leaves or flowers in a salad is plenty.

-Q: Is false shamrock dangerous for my pets?
+Is false shamrock dangerous for my pets?

-Q: Is Oxalis triangularis invasive?
+Is Oxalis triangularis invasive?

-A: Unlike many other oxalis species, it does not tend towards invasive.
+Unlike many other oxalis species, it does not tend towards invasive.
 It does spread, but not as fast as other types of oxalis.

-Q: Why is my Oxalis plant dying?
+Why is my Oxalis plant dying?